lzh-mb-mod/RTSCamera/README.md

 # RTS Camera
-(Old name: EnhancedMission, Enhanced Mission RTS Camera) A mod for Mount&Blade Bannerlord that provides RTS camera and more features.
+(Old name: EnhancedMission, Enhanced Mission RTS Camera) A mod for Mount&Blade Bannerlord that provides RTS camera and more features in battle.

 ## Features

-- Switch to rts-style camera.
+- Switch to rts-style camera and switch back.

+- Select troops by directly clicking on them.
+Selected Troops will be hightlighted with contour.

-- Control your troops after you die.
+- Control (respawn as one of) your troops after you die.

 - Pause game and adjust time speed.